ExcaliburZero/electronics-projects/_posts/2021-11-20-nintendo2ds-no-power-pop-fix.markdown

 I also took out the battery and tested it with the "voltage" setting of my multimeter, and it gave a reading of `4.06 V`.
 So the battery seemed not to be dead or low.

-After doing some searching online I found some YouTube videos that mentioned that the 2DS turning off after a few seconds with a "pop" sound could be due to a loose screen backlight ribbon cable.
+After doing some searching online I found a YouTube video that mentioned that the 2DS turning off after a few seconds with a "pop" sound could be due to a loose screen backlight ribbon cable. [^Why-your-2ds-powers-on-then-turns-off-with-a-pop]

 I opened up the 2DS to give this fix a try.
 Upon opening it I found that the ribbon cable for home button was disconnected, so I reseated it and tried powering the 2DS back on, but the issue still persisted.